Fiscal Management

 Reviewed: 10/12; 5/15; 12/18

-The board authorizes the chief financial officer to assign general fund balance amounts for specific purposed in compliance with GASB 54.
+The board authorizes the chief financial officer to assign general fund balance amounts for specific purposes in compliance with GASB Statement 54.

 *Solvency Ratio Calculation: Unassigned + Assigned Fund Balances